Mahindra Marazzo: Engine

 The Marazzo is powered by a BS6 compliant 1.5-litre four cylinder diesel engine that delivers a 123 PS and 300 Nm of torque.
 Only manual transmission is being offered.
 A petrol version, along with an automatic transmission were expected to be launched in 2022-23.

 Safety

-Marazzo received a four star rating for adult occupants and 2 stars for infants from the Global NCAP in 2018 (similar to Latin NCAP 2013).
+Marazzo received a four star rating for adult occupants and 2 stars for infants from the Global NCAP 1.0 in 2018 (based on Latin NCAP 2013).